rolkra/rolkra.github.io/_posts/2025-10-22-R-Windows-Ubuntu.md

 Then everything worked as expected!

-Youn can find out by yourself, which Ubuntu-packages are missing by checking your error-messages for the string "[ANTICONF]".
+Youn can find out by yourself, which Ubuntu-packages are missing by checking your error-messages for the string ```[ANTICONF]```.
 There the missing Ubuntu-packages are listed.

 Have fun with R/RStudio on Ubuntu Linux!